AI Architecture - Tokenization

 Frequently asked questions

 Models use different tokenizers and vocabularies.
-The same text can produce different counts in GPT, Claude, Gemini, Llama, or Qwen, especially for code, emojis, and non-English text.
+The same text can produce different counts in GPT, Claude, Gemini, Llama, or Qwen, especially for code, emojis, and non English text.
+GPT and Claude usually produce the lowest counts for English.
+Llama and older open models often produce the highest.

 Tokens are not words.
 Punctuation, whitespace, fragments, numbers, and special characters count separately depending on the tokenizer.
-English prose often averages around 0.75 words per token.
+English prose often averages around 0.75 words per token, so a 100 word paragraph routinely lands at 130 to 150 tokens.
+JSON, code, and emojis push the ratio higher.

-Emojis can be relatively expensive because they may split into multiple byte-level tokens.
-One emoji can cost more tokens than one short English word.
+Emojis can be relatively expensive because they may split into multiple byte level tokens.
+One emoji can cost three to five tokens, more than one short English word.
+A prompt that uses many emojis or non Latin characters can be materially more expensive than a plain English equivalent at the same visible length.

 Indirectly.
 Tokenization affects context budget and cost.
-Quality drops when important instructions or context are removed to fit a limit, not because token boundaries alone are visible to users.
+Quality drops when important instructions or context are removed to fit a token limit, not because token boundaries alone are visible to users.
+Models trained with one tokenizer can also struggle with very rare tokens, but for most workloads this is a marginal effect.